Characteristics (Quick Facts)

 Yes, the Egyptian Mau is still a rare breed.
 As of 2007, fewer than 200 Egyptian Mau kittens are registered with the Governing Council of Cat Fancy each year.

-Hopefully, there will be more Egyptian Mau kittens born in the near future.
+Hopefully, there will be more Egyptian Mau kittens born in the coming years.